-Let’s change subjects for a second here (I swear I’m getting to the point!).
-A few weeks ago, Blendtec offered to send me a Designer 725 Blender with Wildside+ Jar, so I did a little research on the blender and then patiently awaited its arrival.
+A few weeks ago I got the Designer 725 Blender with Wildside+ Jar, so I did a little research on the blender and then began using it obsessively.

 What excited me most was that the Blendtec has a “juice” option so you can actually make juice in your blender!
 Now here’s the catch, what actually separates juice from a smoothie is that the fiber (or “pulp”) from the vegetables and fruit has been removed so what you’re getting is the vitamin and mineral packed juice.

 There is absolutely nothing wrong with fruit and vegetable pulp.
 Fiber is great for the body and we all need it in our diet, but sometimes it can get in the way of our body absorbing all of those vitamins and minerals.
 When you drink juice (versus a smoothie), your body can absorb 100% of the good stuff, without the insoluble fiber getting in the way.

 I set out to recreate my favorite simple green juice in a blender instead of a juicer.
 The Blendtec made it super easy because the “juice” option knows exactly how long to blend the fruits and veggies for (somewhere around 1 minute).
 It also has a self clean option which makes cleaning the blender completely hassle-free.
 Considering the horror stories I’ve heard about trying to clean juicers, this is a godsend!